Energy Performance Certificates for business properties

 - an offer is made to buy the property

-Since 6 April 2012, you are required to commission an EPC prior to marketing a business property for sale or rent.
-An EPC should be secured 'using reasonable effort' within 7 days of marketing a property for sale or rent.
+You are required to commission an EPC prior to marketing a business property for sale or rent.
+An EPC should be secured 'using reasonable effort' within seven days of marketing a property for sale or rent.
 You will also be required to attach the front page of the EPC to any written particulars produced when selling or renting out a business property.

 The number of EPCs required will depend on: